the drain

 For the first time, Amber noticed Stan had a slight accent.
 She thought dismissively that if someone played him in a movie, it would be one of the generic accents that seem to come from Eastern Europe.
 She didn’t mean to be rude and hated it when her mind generalized things in such a way.
 She blamed the anxiety that was growing again in her belly as he reached back down into her disposal.

 Minutes later, blond shiny hair wrapped around Stan’s fingers as he pulled out the final piece.
-She knew instantly what it was and Amber’s heart sunk.
+Amber knew instantly what it was, and her heart sank.

-Amber’s father had been prone to long trips away from Amber and her mother.
-Her happiness at his return was always balanced out by her dread of the nighttime shouting that would keep her up no matter how deeply she dug her head into her mattress.
+Amber’s father had been prone to long trips away from her and her mother.
+Her happiness at his return was always balanced out by her dread of the nighttime shouting that would keep her up no matter how deeply she dug her head into her mattress and under her pillow.
 The doll Stan was now pulling out from her grown-up drain had been given after one of those childhood trips that took her father away from her.
-She now remembered that it had been just before the last trip that the doll had been gifted and then after that there was only absence without return.
+She now remembered that it had been just before the last trip that the doll was gifted, and after that there was only absence without return.

-The doll had sat, nameless, on her shelf where, from high above, she looked down on Amber with her perfect hair and irresistible countenance.
-The display a constant reminded to Amber of the years since he had left and the hole that never seemed to fill up.
-Amber had hated that doll and revered it all at once – afraid she could never be as pretty which later translated to smart which then just meant being the type of girl who held that mysterious key that meant you were the one they went to not the one they always left.
+The doll had sat nameless on her shelf, where from high above she looked down on Amber with her perfect hair and irresistible countenance.
+The display a constant reminder to Amber of the years since he had left and the hole that never seemed to fill up.
+Amber had hated that doll and revered it all at once – afraid she could never be as pretty, which later translated to smart, which then just meant being the type of girl who held that mysterious key that meant you were the one they went to, not the one they always left.

 Amber leaned over Stan and ran her fingers across where the disposal’s blades had sliced the doll’s face in an attempt to break her down into smaller, more digestive, pieces.
-Despite the effort, all they had managed to do was to vaguely mar her toy like perfection not disfigure her into a more humanly countenance.
+Despite the effort, all they had managed to do was to vaguely mar her toy-like perfection not disfigure her into a more human countenance.
 Amber took the doll from Stan and added it to the heap of history that had formed at this stranger’s feet.
-It all seemed so silly and sordid and broken when you piled it all up on top of one another.
+It all seemed so silly and sordid and broken when you piled it up on top of itself.

-The Plumber reached down in once more but they both knew there was nothing left.
-Finally Stan removed his hands from Amber’s drain and placed them in front of her, palms up, to show her that they were now empty handed.
+The Plumber reached in once more but they both knew there was nothing left.
+Finally, Stan removed his hands from Amber’s drain and placed them in front of her, palms up, to show her that they were now empty.

 Well, Stan said with a sigh.